kimanheng/LearnPython/README.md

 <b>Disclaimer: </b>
 * This is for study purpose only.
 * This is just a bunch of class activites, not a single working app.
-* Feel free to use my code, but you come here to learn.
+* Feel free to use my code, and credit me if you want.